GomathiRajendran/Digital-Communication-system-using-LabVIEW/README.md

 # Digital-Communication-system-using-LabVIEW
-This repository contains a model for Digital communication system employing 32-ary PSK modulation scheme for a Bird signal.
+This repository contains a model of Digital communication system employing 32-ary PSK modulation scheme for a Bird sound as input signal.